Sgheida/hello-world/README.md

 # hello-world
 STAT 515 Discussion Week 13
+#About me
-I'm a STAT 515 student
+I'm a STAT 515 student.
+My name is Sarah